landifrancesco/TradeStatEngine/README.md

    - **Note**: If no database file is detected, the initialization script will automatically run to set up the database.

 2. **(Optional) Modify/Add entries or accounts**:
-   - If needed you can use the `database_utils.py` script located under the `utils` directory to delete or update entries in the database, add accouts etc.
+   - If needed you can use the `database_utils.py` script located under the `utils` directory to delete or update entries in the database, add accounts, etc.

 3. **Journal your trades using the template**:
    - Use the provided markdown template (`Template ✅⭕🟡⛔⬆️⬇️.md`) to format your trading journal entries.